containers/youki/docs/src/user/libcgroups.md

 ### stats

-This module has functionalities related to statistics data of the cgroups, and struts representing it.
+This module has functionalities related to statistics data of the cgroups, and structs representing it.

 Some of the things it exposes are